JamesTurnerGit/CV/README.md

 ### DCDC - [Blog](https://blog.dcdc.io/)
 A block-chain solution for controlling, managing and sharing parts of your own identity.This originated from a hackathon in London over a 24 hour period and is being expanded in our free time to become a usable platform in the future.
 Founding member and contributor.
 ### AtomicWars - [Atom.io](https://atom.io/packages/atomic-wars) - [GitHub](https://github.com/JamesTurnerGit/Atomic-Wars)
-As part of a team worked on a plugin for Atom that Interfaces with the CodeWars.com API to pull down kata for you to solve and displays them in Atom so you can complete them in your preferred environment.
+A plugin for Atom that Interfaces with the CodeWars.com API to pull down kata for you to solve and displays them in Atom so you can complete them in your preferred environment.
 This plugin also uploads your completed kata up to GitHub when you’ve submitted them.
+Developed as part of a team of makers.
 ### Thunder Warriors - [Web Demo](http://thunder-warriors.herokuapp.com/) - [GitHub](https://github.com/treborb/thunder-warriors)
 A tower defence game built in Unity.
-While the main goal of undertaking the project was to familiarise ourselves with C# development, we ended up learning a lot about technical debt and refactoring. worked as a developer in a small team and found a lot of fun challenges in this problem space.
+Worked as a developer in a small team and found a lot of fun challenges in this problem space.
+While the main goal of undertaking the project was to familiarise ourselves with C# development, we ended up learning a lot about technical debt and refactoring.
 ***
 ## <a name="interests">Interests</a>
 ```